nstr1/capstone/README.md

 5. upload artifact(s) to Nexus (release repository);
 6. Build Docker image with released artifact (pulls proper version from Nexus release repo).
 Tag it like: petclinic:release-artifact-version (e.g. petclinic:1.0.0) and push it to Nexus Docker release registry.

-# Solution
+# Solution:

+## Terraform

 Terraform was used to provision the following GCP infrastructure:

 ![Alt text](infrastructure-diagram.png?raw=true "Title")

 Terraform configuration is split into build-vpc and dev-vpc.
 There are 3 modules for creating networks, compute instances and firewall rules
-Terraform generates ssh keys and ansible inventory, and puts them in ansible folder for further use
+Terraform generates ssh keys for compute instances, and ansible inventory, which are placed in ansible folder for further use MySQL server is used for application backend

+##Ansible

-Ansible is used to set up all Compute instances. app role is used on jenkins-agent for deploying the application from Nexus to app-server.
+Ansible is used to set up all Compute instances. app role is used on jenkins-agent for deploying the application from Nexus to app-server. docker role installs Docker on jenkins-agent and app-server jenkins role installs Jenkins on jenkins-server nexus role installs Nexus on nexus-server jenkins-agent role installs Ansible and moves app role to jenkins-agent

+##Jenkins

 Jenkins precommit job runs maven and docker builds whenever a pull request is opened.
 Github will show the status of the build on the pull request page.